dizzydwarfus/finance-dashboard/README.md

 - **Database:** pymongo
 - **Visualization:** plotly

-The main core part of the financial data obtained will be from financial APIs at the beginning to get started but will be transitioned to a self-scraped data from [Data SEC](www.sec.gov) eventually.
-Several open-source tools/libraries may be used when needed to aid in processing and scraping these data.
+The main core part of the financial data obtained will be from financial APIs at the beginning to get started but will be transitioned to a self-scraped data from [SEC](www.sec.gov) eventually.
+Refer to [SEC Scraper](./utils/sec-scraper/sec_scraper_doc.md) for more information on scraping from [SEC](www.sec.gov).Several open-source tools/libraries may be used when needed to aid in processing and scraping these data.

 Streamlit will be used as the main open-source app framework for its ease of implementation.
 I will try to write the codebase in such a way where migration to other web-frameworks would be possible with minimal effort in the future since Streamlit has its limitation.